jamesstaub/euclip/README.md

   - a toggle should default to "replace existing script"
   - users can save their own scripts to their "collections"

+- implement "undo delete"
+- - use ember-concurrency to wait before calling save on the deleted record, show a "toast" with restore button

 Track Footer
   - each section (source, sequencer, controls) should display "Script Variables" in a list styled in the same color as the syntax highlight in the actual script editor